- Health insurance requirements

 - Gannett Health Services

-Because of the high costs of medical care, Cornell requires that all students, including participants in Cornell University Summer Session, have health insurance coverage, either their own comparable health insurance or the Cornell University Student Health Insurance Plan (SHIP).
+Because of the high costs of health care and the pivotal role health plays in supporting academic functioning and success, Cornell requires that all students, including participants in Cornell University Summer Session, have health insurance coverage, either their own comparable health insurance or the Cornell University Student Health Insurance Plan (SHIP).

-The Cornell Office of Student Health Insurance provides assistance to all SHIP members.
-The SHIP covers pre-existing medical conditions and includes medical evacuation and repatriation under separate coverage through On Call International.
 SHIP members are covered twenty-four hours a day throughout the term of their enrollment, anywhere in the world, including (and especially) right here on campus at Gannett Health Services.
+All students, regardless of insurance coverage, are encouraged to use Gannett for their primary medical and mental health care while in Ithaca.

 Please examine your existing insurance coverage carefully and compare it with the major provisions of the Cornell University SHIP.
 Individuals covered by health maintenance organizations (HMOs) or preferred provider organizations (PPOs) often have severely limited out-of-area coverage that will not cover many costs incurred in the Ithaca area.